swx0/linkedin-jobs-scraper/README.md

 4) Obtain a link from Linkedin that indicates your target position and location.
 The following is a sample link "https://www.linkedin.com/jobs/search/?keywords=Software%20Engineer&location=United%20States"

-5) Read the comments in .py script, and edit any details accordingly
+5) Read the comments in .py script, and edit:
+  - String associated to the name of your Google Sheets
+  - Link from step 4)

 ![demo](https://user-images.githubusercontent.com/76123658/104187049-449b1e00-5452-11eb-9bb4-b28860daeee8.gif)